-10 Best Homeschool Programs & Homeschool Curriculum Ideas
+11 Best Homeschool Programs & Virtual Homeschool Curriculum (Providers, Resources & Approaches)

-Whether you’re considering homeschooling or already homeschool your children, parents are constantly looking for the best homeschool programs and curriculum ideas could be different for each family depending on your child’s needs.
+Whether you’re considering homeschooling or already homeschooling your children, the best homeschool programs and curriculum ideas could be different for each family depending on your child’s needs.

 Starting a journey like this can be overwhelming in many different ways.
 You will begin to question your every move (and so will onlookers who are watching you).

 Knowing that you have a solid, well-rounded, and liked curriculum will take so much of the pressure and self-doubt off of your shoulders.
-So, here are 10 of the best homeschool programs & curriculum options to start with:
+So, here are 11 of the best homeschool programs and curriculum options to start with.

-I debated if I would let our curriculum choice be known, but I love it so much I had to just tell you!
+One of our team members uses this homeschool program for her own children.
+She loves it so much we just had to tell you!
 This was our third curriculum choice and it had been perfect for us.
 It is definitely a beneficial, but easy homeschooling program.

 Most of the work is online but there are options to print a lot of it out.
-This is a free homeschool curriculum and is fits grades Prek through Highschool.
+This is a free homeschool curriculum and fits grades Pre-K through high school.

 I am able to keep track easily with their daily tracker and layout.

-Students can even head to their classroom to pick their own interests!
+Students can even head to their classrooms to pick their own interests!

 With this program, you can change grade levels on individual subjects to fit your child’s needs.
 They even keep track of your child’s work for your HS portfolio.